|

 Halifax crashed in unknown circumstances

-and are buried at Blevy Communal Cemetery, France, a collective grave.
+and are buried at Blevy Communal Cemetery, France, in a Collective Grave

 A force comprising